jiratouchmhp/terraform-ai-app/README.md

     "tenant": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
     }

+**Authentication for Terraform**

+Configuring Azure Service Principal Authentication

+In order to authenticate with Azure, you need to set the following environment variables with the Service Principal credentials:

+>Alternatively, you can add these details directly to a Terraform provider file (not recommended for production):

+    backend "azurerm" {
+        resource_group_name   = "xxxxx"
+        storage_account_name  = "xxxxx"
+        container_name        = "xxxxx"
+        key                   = "xxxxx.tfstate"
+    }

+**Variables**

+>You can define your variables in terraform.tfvars or pass them directly at runtime.
+Here is an example of a terraform.tfvars file:

+    client_id       = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+    client_secret   = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+    subscription_id = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+    tenant_id       = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"

  ### 3. Assigning the Owner Role
 If not already done, you can assign the Owner role to the Service Principal with this command: